 IFRS guidance on segment disclosures defines a single customer as a group of entities that are known to the reporting entity to be under common control.
-As a consequence, our work for the U.S. federal government including its various agencies represented 12.8% of our revenue for Fiscal 2019 as compared to 12.0% for Fiscal 2018.
+As a consequence, our work for the U.S. federal government including its various agencies represented 12.9% of our revenue for the three months ended December 31, 2019 as compared to 12.0% for the three months ended December 31, 2018.